SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Introduction

 As we progress toward generalizable robots operating in human-centered environments like homes and offices, it is crucial for these agents to interact through natural language and align visual observations with natural language references.
-This capability is essential for applications such as indoor navigation robots and robot caregiving assistants.
-Resolving natural language expressions referring to specific objects using spatial relations—the core challenge of 3D Visual Grounding (3DVG)—remains difficult despite being an easy task for humans.
+This capability is essential for applications such as robot caregivers and indoor assistants.
+Resolving natural language expressions referring to specific objects using semantic object attributes and inter-object spatial relations---the core challenge of \textbf{3D referential grounding}---remains difficult despite being an intuitive task for humans.
 For example, understanding statements such as ``\textit{the chair closest to the closet door}", is a task trivial for humans \cite{achlioptas2020referit3d} but still challenging for robots.
 While humans are usually able to identify objects from referring expressions by filtering out irrelevant objects, reasoning about spatial relationships, and utilizing semantic object attributes, such tasks remain challenging for state-of-the-art (SOTA) methods due to several reasons.
-First, indoor environments often contain numerous objects belonging to fine-grained classes \cite{ramakrishnan2021habitat}, and are often specific to different environments and homes.
-Second, grounding complex language references to a 3D scene is difficult even for SOTA large language models (LLMs), especially when the language contains view-dependent references (e.g. ``\textit{facing the door}") or use unique ways of anchoring objects that require numerical reasoning (e.g. ``\textit{the second chair from the window}").
-Third, to train learning-based methods on such grounding tasks, a large amount of annotated data aligning language references to a 3D scene is required, which the 3D domain lacks in comparison to the 2D vision-language domain \cite{achlioptas2020referit3d}.
+First, indoor environments often contain numerous objects belonging to fine-grained classes \cite{ramakrishnan2021habitat}, with distributions that vary widely across different homes and environments.
+Second, training end-to-end learning-based methods on 3D referential grounding requires a large amount of annotated data aligning language references to a 3D scene, which the 3D domain lacks in comparison to the 2D vision-language domain \cite{achlioptas2020referit3d}.